Celytic/Wine-Game-Compatibilities/Game-list.md

 AUR package.
 That's all there is to this.
 There is a .deb file that works for it, but I was able to install it after the installer was fixed (installs into /opt)

+On other distros that don't have repos for the game, you will most likely have to manually compile the game yourself.

 # Roblox
 System: Yatagarasu